 Index of post-war German collectible cars

 The Hagerty Price Guide Index of German Cars is a stock market style index that averages the values of 21 of the most sought after cars from BMW, Mercedes-Benz and Porsche from the 1950s-70s.
-The list to the left shows the cars that make up the index, while the graph above shows this index’s average value over the years.
+The list below shows the cars that make up the index, while the graph to the left shows this index’s average value over the years.
 Values are for #2 condition, or “excellent” cars.